v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 1. In the **Office 365 Security & Compliance** center, you should still be displaying the **Home > Policy > Mail filtering** window after having completed the prior task. <br/>

-	Select the drop-down arrow to the left of the **Default spam filter policy (always ON)** filter.
+	Select the **Anti-spam inbound policy (Default)** filter.
 This displays the current settings for this default spam filter.
-Take a moment and review the policy settings that are available in this filter, and then select the **Edit policy** button.
+Take a moment and review the policy settings that are available in this filter, and then select the **Edit actions** link.

-2. In the **Default spam filter policy (always ON)** pane that appears, select the drop-down arrow to the right of the **Spam and bulk actions**.  <br/>

-	‎**Note:** In this section you will be presented a variety of options on how you would like spam to be handled and what rating will be triggered depending on the severity of the spam.
+2. Make the below changes then select **Save**.	‎**Note:** In this section you will be presented a variety of options on how you would like spam to be handled and what rating will be triggered depending on the severity of the spam.

 3. In the **spam and bulk actions** section, make the following selections: